 Starring: Emily Blunt, Lin-Manuel Miranda, Ben Whishaw, Emily Mortimer

 What we know: Hot off the heels of Hamilton, Lin-Manuel Miranda is coming to the big screen in this sequel to the iconic family film, joined by Emily Blunt as the titular nanny.
-We've only seen a brief teaser so far, but it promises plenty of magic, music, and downright impractical methods of flying.
+We now have a full trailer, and it promises plenty of magic, music, and downright impractical methods of flying.

 Bumblebee release date: 21 December 2018 (US), 26 December 2018 (UK)